Samu01Tech/riassunti-uni/Cybersecurity/Privacy and GDPR.md

 ## Definition

-Privacy can be defined as **Infromational self-determination**, wich means everyone gets to control information about himself.
+Privacy can be defined as **Informational self-determination**, which means everyone gets to control information about himself.
 Control is on access, usage, purpose, data transfer...

 Another definition of privacy is to increase difficulty in correlating data/actions to subjects.